 Other things that you'll need

 Streaming audio from the Internet, reading your GPS position, and maintaining a Bluetooth connection can be hard on your phone's battery.
 If you don't want to arrive at your destination with a flat battery at the end of a long trip, then you'll want to invest in a 12-volt USB charger.
 However, not all chargers are created equal.
 The standard USB port outputs about 500mA to 600mA of current, but many of the large-screened, multicored mega phones that have become the norm will scoff at anything less than 800mA to 1,000mA (or 1A).
 Take a close look at the wall charger that came with your phone for the manufacturer's recommended charging rate and try to match or exceed that number with your car charger.
+My personal favorite car charger is the Anker USB 24W charger.

 You'll also need somewhere to stow your phone while you drive.
 If you're using a totally hands-free system like a Pandora Link connection, you can simply toss the phone anywhere (a cup holder, the center console storage bin, or your pocket are all good spots).